 “Even a seemingly simple accident may have come about through a complex chain of events.
 If your accident was not really your fault, my law firm will work tirelessly to obtain full and fair compensation for you.” – Daniel L. Crandall

 I was hit by an uninsured driver.
 What are my legal options?

 In Virginia, uninsured motorist coverage is mandatory for all drivers, yet some are not insured.
 If you have auto insurance, your uninsured motorist coverage can provide a source of compensation.
-This coverage also applies in hit-and-run accident cases.
+In order to receive a fair payment from your insurance company you may need a legal advisor to help you navigate the claims and legal process.
 At Crandall & Katt, Attorneys at Law, we understand auto insurance.
 We will work hard to help you obtain all of the compensation you are entitled to.

 What is the minimum amount of car insurance required in Virginia?

 Virginia law requires every motorist to (a) carry minimum insurance or (b) pay an uninsured motor vehicle (UMV) fee to the state for the right to drive at their own risk.

 - If you opted to pay the UMV fee and caused an accident, you would be personally liable for damages.
 That is a big gamble unless you have the financial means to pay for a serious accident.